 But um, you know, there’s going to be a lot of dishes there that my kids might want to eat, that I would prefer that they avoid.
 So how am I going to do this?
 We’re actually having our first potluck at our paddling camp next, next Sunday.
 So thanks to the article, thanks to you know, you inviting me here.
 I’ve put a lot of thought into this.
 And I’d say more than in past years, I’ve actually turned to my kids and really asked, what is it that they want?
 You know, how can we brainstorm and you know, work together so that they’re going to be preparing at least one dish that they’re going to be excited about?
 Because in the past, I think I’ve thought more along the lines of, you know, what’s a typical potluck dish that I could bring.
 So this is this, for example, is for brunch.
 So immediately, what comes to mind is, say, bringing a frittata, and a fruit salad, that would just work beautifully.

 That doesn’t always mean that they’re happy about it.
-With my daughters, there was a lot of pushback at some point at one point and I’ve because their situation is different from Julian’s and I should say for joining, it’s not just it’s not just the autism he, his his bioroid antibodies are elevated, which is just one sign, possible sign of, of thyroid dysfunction.
-So again, it’s not a full on diagnosed condition, but we know as functionally trained nutrition practitioners, we know that that is a sign of possible and it’s it’s and we know that there is a high, high probability of gluten You know, they’re in what is called molecular mimicry that in an immune attack to gluten, if you’re sensitive to gluten, other tissues can be attacked to in autoimmunity.
+With my daughters, there was a lot of pushback at some point at one point and I’ve because their situation is different from Julian’s and I should say for joining, it’s not just the autism he, his bioroid antibodies are elevated, which is just one sign, a possible sign of, of thyroid dysfunction.
+So again, it’s not a full on diagnosed condition, but we know as functionally trained nutrition practitioners, we know that that is a sign of possible and it’s and we know that there is a high, high probability of gluten You know, they’re in what is called molecular mimicry that in an immune attack to gluten if you’re sensitive to gluten, other tissues can be attacked to in autoimmunity.

 Yeah, just to have it It wouldn’t it didn’t occur to me as you know something that I want to eat.
-But then I saw that that was served and that my kids wanted it so a potluck is really a good especially if you can talk to the organizer ahead of time and find out what’s going to be there that is a good time to bring if you know if you are say gluten free to bring a gluten free pasta.
+But then I saw that that was served and that my kids wanted it so a potluck is really good especially if you can talk to the organizer ahead of time and find out what’s going to be there that is a good time to bring if you know if you are say gluten-free to bring a gluten-free pasta.

-I mean I also just want to say that after writing the column one one reader responded I as a mother of three kids I think all of them were on a gluten free diet all you know all of them had celiac disease, one of them had a nut allergy, so gluten free and not free recipes.
+I mean I also just want to say that after writing column one reader responded I as a mother of three kids I think all of them were on a gluten-free diet all you know all of them had celiac disease, one of them had a nut allergy, so gluten-free and not free recipes.
 And she said they were so delicious that everybody wants to eat them.
 So you know, not just her kids.
 So the thing is, you know, some of these recipes, you can bring something that is going to be delicious, not just for your own family, but that other people are going to.

-I mean you know all the gluten free processed food on the market for sure.
-You know I am excuse me um, you know foods now that are labeled organic, you got to look beyond the label because there’s so much junk I mean all of the processed foods by saying you don’t need to go to that that section of the market in order to be gluten free.
-You don’t need to go by that gluten free pancake mix with rice starch and fat don’t do that.
+I mean you know all the gluten-free processed food on the market for sure.
+You know I excuse me um, you know foods now that are labeled organic, you got to look beyond the label because there’s so much junk I mean all of the processed foods by saying you don’t need to go to that section of the market in order to be gluten-free.
+You don’t need to go by that gluten-free pancake mix with rice starch and fat don’t do that.